What is it?

-A rectal fistula is an opening that is created between the rectum (anus) and an adjacent structure, such as a gland or the urethra (the tube that carries urine from the bladder to outside of the body).
-A rectal fistula that is a result of cancer treatment most commonly involves the rectum and urethra.
-It is a very rare complication.
+A rectal fistula is a small tunnel or opening between the rectum and a nearby structure, like a gland or the urethra (the tube that carries urine from the bladder to outside of the body).
+A rectal fistula that is caused by cancer treatment most often involves the rectum and urethra.
+It is a very rare problem.

 - Pain and swelling around the anus.